skillwork-mdimitrov/shophia/README.md

 ### `npm run styleguide:build`

 Builds a production HTML version of the project's documentation.
-It will create a separate 'styleguide' folder.
+It will create a separate *styleguide* folder.

 ## Learn More